 Andorra’s healthcare system is one of the major contributors to the principality’s high standard of living.
-It is home to some of the most technologically advanced hospital facilities in the whole of Europe.
+It is home to some of the best hospital facilities in the whole of Europe.

-In this article, we take a look at everything that makes Andorra’s healthcare system so dependable and how it works.
+In this article, we’ll take a look at everything that makes Andorra’s healthcare system so dependable and briefly discuss how it works.
+Here’s everything you need to know.

 Caixa Andorrana de Seguretat Social (CASS)